What Is Compound Interest: Making Money (or Debt) Grow

 You’ve probably heard the term “compound interest” before.
-But is it good, or bad?
+But what is compound interest?
+Is it good, or bad?
 Do you want it, or should you steer clear?
-Well, that depends on whether you’ve got compound interest working for you, or against you.
+Well, that depends on whether you’ve got it working for you, or against you.

 Wealthy investors all over the world have long known how to make compound interest their friend.
 But your credit company also knows the secret.
-And if you’re carrying a lot of credit card debt, then you’ve got compound interest working to drain your bank account.
+And if you’re carrying a lot of credit card debt, then you’ve got it working hard to drain your bank account.

 Compound Interest in a Nutshell